caesar225/MAT496-capstone-project/README.md

 Build a simple user interface to upload articles and view the bias report dynamically

+# How to run the Project:

+1) Install dependencies: pip install -r requirements.txt
+2) Run the program: python main.py

+# How to provide input:

+The News Bias Checker supports interactive input from the command line.
+When you run the program, you can choose between:

+Option 1 — Paste Article Text Manually

+You will be prompted to paste any number of articles directly into the terminal.

+Option 2 — Provide File Paths

+You can supply .txt files that contain the articles.

+Example files may look like:
+data/article1.txt
+data/article2.txt

+Once processing is done, you’ll see a final report.

 ## Conclusion:

 The goal of this project was to build a complete Bias Checker System using concepts from the course: prompting, structured output, semantic search, RAG, tool calling, and LangGraph workflows.